 Floors That Should Not Have Radiant Heat Flooring

 - Rubber flooring does not react well to high heat and may give off unpleasant odors.

-- Radiant heating can dry and loosen adhesive on glued-down carpeting.
+- Radiant heating can dry and loosen the adhesive on glued-down carpeting.
 In fact, any type of flooring that employs adhesive as its joining system is a poorer choice for radiant heating systems than flooring that uses tongue-and-groove or fold-and-lock seaming.